 Pakistan’s Babar Azam steps down as captain after dismal Cricket World Cup

-Shaheen Shah Afridi and Shan Masood have replaced Babar as T20 and Test captains respectively.
+Shaheen Afridi and Shan Masood have replaced Babar as T20 and Test captains, respectively.

 Babar Azam has stepped down as Pakistan’s cricket captain days after his team’s group-stage exit from the ICC Cricket World Cup 2023, the star batter announced in a statement.

-Babar captained Pakistan in all three formats starting October 2019, and led them to number one in ICC One Day International (ODI) rankings for the first time in May.
+Babar captained Pakistan in all three formats starting October 2019, and led them to number one in ICC one-day international (ODI) rankings for the first time in May.

 Keep readinglist of 4 items